rilldata/rill/DEVELOPER-GUIDE.md

 # CLI

-Initializing a project, adding datasets as tables, and starting a project are currently only supported through our CLI.
+Initializing a project, adding datasets as sources, and starting a project are currently only supported through our CLI.

 ### Installing